centreon/centreon-documentation/versioned_docs/version-20.10/integrations/plugin-packs/procedures/hardware-servers-cisco-ucs-snmp.md

 Create your Host and apply the *HW-Server-Cisco-Ucs-custom* Host Template.
 You must set SNMP Community and Version in the dedicated fields of the Host Form.

-  :warning: If you are using SNMP v3, set all specific parameters within SNMPEXTRAOPTIONS Host Macro
+> If you are using SNMP v3, set all specific parameters within SNMPEXTRAOPTIONS Host Macro

 | Mandatory   | Nom              | Description                                    |
 | :---------- | :--------------- | :--------------------------------------------- |